FedeDP/Trashd/README.md

 ## Performance
 The (very simple) [test.sh](https://github.com/FedeDP/Trashd/blob/master/test.sh) script tries to understand Trashd performance.
 It obviously computes performance on main user trash folder, that will surely be most used one.
-Its result, on my pc, are the following:
+Its results, on my pc, are the following:

     ./test.sh
     Files creation time: 6047 ms